buczkowskid/product-landing-page/README.md

 # Product-Landing-Page

-This landing page was create using HTML, CSS and Vue.js
+This landing page was created using HTML, CSS and Vue.js